WGUC: Fine arts station

 While the two stations both carried some NPR programs, the two NPR daily flagship newsmagazines aired separately.
-WVXU carried Morning Edition, while WGUC carried All Things Considered.
+WVXU carried Morning Edition, while WGUC continued airing All Things Considered.
 With both stations now under the same licensee, program duplication, sometimes a problem in markets with more than one public radio station, were eliminated.
 This means that WGUC broadcasts almost exclusively classical music, while WVXU carries news and information programming, including both Morning Edition and All Things Considered.

 WGUC was one of the first stations in the nation to meet the Corporation for Public Broadcasting's qualification standards; a charter member of NPR; and a founder of another network, American Public Radio (now Public Radio International).
 WGUC also had one of the first NPR satellite uplinks, the first digital west-to-east transatlantic broadcast, and is the only U.S. public radio station with an ongoing program to commission new music.

+Change in ownership

 In 1994, UC outsourced WGUC's operations to Cincinnati Classical Public Radio, a community-based nonprofit organization.
 UC retained the station's license until 2002, when it sold the license to Cincinnati Public Radio.
 When Cincinnati Public Radio purchased Xavier University's "X-Star Network" (a group of stations headed by WVXU-FM) in 2005, WGUC moved its National Public Radio news and talk programming, including All Things Considered, which had aired on WGUC since the 1970s, to WVXU.
 The only NPR-produced show still airing on WGUC is the youth classical performance program From the Top, while the news and information programming is heard on WVXU around the clock, except for a couple hours of specialty music programming late nights.

 In 2003, WGUC became the first public radio station in Ohio to broadcast a digital HD Radio signal.
 In June 2005, WGUC became one of the first stations in the nation to receive FCC authorization to experiment with FM multicasting.
 In 2006, the station added a full time digital subchannel of jazz music (formerly heard on WVXU), along classical music on its primary digital channel.
 It has since added adult album alternative music to an HD-3 subchannel.

 Programming

+Weekly schedule

+WGUC has local hosts on weekdays.
+Overnight, Classical 24 from Minnesota Public Radio is heard.
+And on weekends, it carries several public radio specialty shows, such as Pipedreams and Performance Today Weekend from American Public Media (APM), Sunday Baroque from WSHU-FM in Connecticut and From The Top from NPR.

 WGUC broadcasts local musical events, including the Cincinnati Symphony Orchestra concerts, the Cincinnati May Festival, and the Cincinnati Opera season.
 The station produces and distributes The 90 Second Naturalist and Classics for Kids nationally.
 Holiday programs, such as Tunes From the Crypt (Halloween), A Feast For the Ears (Thanksgiving), and Love Greetings (Valentine's Day) have also had national carriage.
 One weekday feature, Cincinnati Spotlight, which airs weekdays during the 9:00 a.m. hour, highlights events in the listening area, local artists and musicians, and national and international performers who visit greater Cincinnati.